WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Amol-Prabhu/meetings-with-kirstie.md

 * Finished reverse outlining exercise for AutSPACEs paper which really helped me focus on the main objective on the paper
 * Discussed next steps for DECOVID paper to be circulated more widely
 * Wrote a first draft of my objectives review for my EPR
+* Attended a few workshops (your impact on others and public engagement) which had useful tips and guidance on those topics!

 #### What did you struggle with?